 How to Request a Temporary Order

 Requesting a temporary order involves filing some paperwork with the family court.
 Many courts have these forms available online on their courts' websites.
-Check to see if your court has a self-help law center, where these forms would be available.
-Sometimes, courts even hire people to help you sort through the paperwork.
-States vary on when you can file for temporary orders.
+Check to see if your court has a self-help law center where these forms would be available.
+Courts sometimes even hire people to help you sort through the paperwork.
+Time limits for filing for temporary orders vary from state to state.
 Some states require you to wait until divorce papers have been filed, while other states allow you to file upon separation.

-- An Order to Show Cause - Also called an, "Application for Order to Show Cause," this is a document that requires you to state what you are asking for, like child custody, through the temporary order.
+- An Order to Show Cause or Petition for Temporary Orders - Also called an, "Application for Order to Show Cause" or "Motion for Temporary Orders," this is a document that requires you to state what you are asking for, like child custody, through the temporary order.
 This document then calls your spouse to court to "show cause" of why your requested order should not be granted.

 - A Proposed Temporary Order Giving You Your Requested Relief - This is a document that sets out the terms of the order.
 It states exactly what is being ordered.
 You bring this to court and if the family court judge grants your temporary order, he or she will sign the document.